c24b/crawax/README.rst

 Export the results
 -----------------------------
-Crawtext provides a simple method to export results stored in database in JSON valid format (a proper JSON ARRAY) Simply use crawtext.py export **/the collection name: sources or results or logs/*** .
-You can specify the filename format with --o option [By defaut it will hold the name of the project i.e. the **database name**]
+Crawtext provides a simple method to export results stored in database in JSON valid format (a proper JSON ARRAY) and compressed to intgrate Crawtext manager

+Simply use crawtext.py export **/the collection name: sources or results or logs/*** .
+You can specify the filename format with --o option [By defaut it will hold EXPORT_ + the name of the project i.e. the **database name**] and will be stored in zip in the current directory

 + Export to JSON file:
 Mongo provides a shell command to export the collection data into **json** :